 How to trade the USD/CHF pair?

-For the purpose of trading the USD/CHF pair, it’s important to track the economic differences between the Swiss and American economies.
+For the purpose of trading the USD/CHF pair, analysis techniques vary but it’s important to track the economic differences between the Swiss and American economies.
 Changes in interest rates in one of the countries usually trigger a sharp price movement of the USD/CHF pair.